Gluten-Free Ricotta Cake with Almond Flour

 Storing

-Store the cake cover in the refrigerator for up to 5 days.
+Store the cake covered in the refrigerator for up to 5 days.

 A portion of ricotta cake with blueberry sauce on a white plate.